 Which means that first and foremost, it’s important to ensure your shopping space is secure, using a computer that’s safely protected by antivirus software.
 Skip this step and you’ll be much more likely to end up with complications courtesy of rogue malware.
-So not what you want when picking up the latest Lamaze toy for little Rosie’s first Christmas.

 And if browsing from your mobile device?
 Avoid public Wi-Fi and be sure to keep your operating system up to date.
 Otherwise, you run the risk of hackers stealing any data that you excitedly type in.
 This can include credit card details and bank account info.